kitzler-walli/node-caldav/README.md

   startDate: "", // Any timeformat handled by moment.js
   endDate: "", // Any timeformat handled by moment.js
-  tzid: "" // time zone in the format of "Europe/London" }
+  tzid: "" // time zone in the format of "Europe/London"
+  allDayEvent: "false" // specify allDayEvent (no time just date) / note no timezone for allDayEvents }
 ```
 ### Get Events